facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 # Code Instructions

 ## Download the data
 You can download all the training data by running `projects/controllable_dialogue/tasks/build.py`.

 This will download the following files to `data/controllable_dialogue`:

 - `train.txt`: This is Convai2 training data, with extra annotations for three CT controllable attributes (`question`, `lastuttsim`, `avg_nidf`).
 It is in parlai format.
 - `valid.txt`: Similarly to train.txt
 - `arora.pkl`: This is a pickle file containing information necessary to compute Arora-style sentence embeddings, needed for the response-relatedness control methods
 - `word2count.pkl`: This is a pickle file containing information necessary to compute NIDF measures, needed for the specificity control methods

 In `ConvAI2_parlaiformat`, which is used if you want to generate the training data yourself:
-- `train.txt`: This is the ConvAI2 training set (`ParlAI/data/ConvAI2/train_self_original_no_cands.txt`) converted to parlai format
+- `train.txt`: This is the ConvAI2 training set
+  (`data/ConvAI2/train_self_original_no_cands.txt`) converted to parlai format
-- `valid.txt`: This is the ConvAI2 validation set (`ParlAI/data/ConvAI2/valid_self_original_no_cands.txt`) converted to parlai format
+- `valid.txt`: This is the ConvAI2 validation set
+  (`data/ConvAI2/valid_self_original_no_cands.txt`) converted to parlai format

 ### (Alternatively) Make the data yourself

-Here are the commands to create ConvAI2_parlaiformat and controllable_dialogue yourself:
+Here are the commands to create ConvAI2\_parlaiformat and controllable\_dialogue yourself:

 First, convert the convai2 data to ParlAI format: